tims457/tims457.github.io.old/_posts/physics_informed_nn/2021-07-19-physics_informed_neural_networks.md

 date: 2021-07-19 20:33:00
 tags: [physics, machine learning]
 description: Physics informed neural networks
-usemathjax: true
 ---

 # Physics informed neural networks

 PINNs can provide additional information about how the modeled dynamics should behave that isn't present when trying to learn the surface function alone.
-Let's say you have some complicated function $$u(t,x)$$, rather than trying to learn the outputs alone we augment the training objective with information about the dynamics of $$u$$ using partial derivatives.
+Let's say you have some complicated function $u(t,x)$, rather than trying to learn the outputs alone we augment the training objective with information about the dynamics of $u$ using partial derivatives.
 This provides an additional error signal to the deep learning model.
 Original paper: [Physics Informed Neural Networks](https://maziarraissi.github.io/PINNs/)

 $$\begin{array}{l} u_t + u u_x - (0.01/\pi) u_{xx} = 0,\ \ \ x \in [-1,1],\ \ \ t \in [0,1],\newline u(0,x) = -\sin(\pi x),\newline u(t,-1) = u(t,1) = 0. \end{array}$$